10 Domo Alternatives and Competitors To Look For

 Pricing: Holistics pricing starts from 800$/month.

 Compared to Domo, Holistics addresses one of Domo’s biggest limitations by offering a code-based semantic layer that ensures consistent, reusable metrics across reports and dashboards.
-While Domo might excels in ease of use and collaboration features, Holistics focuses on scalability, flexibility, and governance, making it better suited for teams that value engineering practices and centralized control over their analytics.
+While Domo might excel in ease of use and collaboration features, Holistics focuses on scalability, flexibility, and governance, making it better suited for teams that value engineering practices and centralized control over their analytics.

 2. Looker